mstocco/mariostoc.co/content/traininglog/20201101-ironman2021-43weeksout.md

 Another night where I wish I could have slept just a bit longer.
 Glutes were a bit sore this morning too (in a _good_ way); it's a positive sign whenever that group shows activation IMHO.

-I had some errands to do after work so I integrated _Mount Tolmie_ into today's plan for a hilly route.
+_Mount Tolmie_ was integrated into today's plan for a hilly route.
 I thought I had a weather window but that collapsed rather quickly; I jogged the trails of the park under rain showers, heavy at times.
-The temperature was around 13°C so although I was wet, I wasn't uncomfortable.
-In fact, I felt **pretty good** and worked though moments when the hills added a challenge.
+Although I was soaked, the temperature was around 13°C so  I was comfortable.
+In fact, I felt **pretty good** and worked through moments when the hills added a challenge.

 I finished with a **solid runner's high**.
 <!---->
 ### MOUNT TOLMIE TRAIL MAP
 ![Mt Tolmie Map](/assets/jpg/trailmap-20201104.jpeg)